JustFixNYC/tenants2/README.md

 ## Changing the Dockerfile

-Our continuous integration pipeline, [CircleCI][], uses a built image from the `Dockerfile` on Docker Hub as its base to ensure that the testing/CI environment has parity with development and production.
+Development, production, and our continuous integration pipeline ([CircleCI][]) use a built image from the `Dockerfile` on Docker Hub as their base to ensure [dev/prod parity][].

+Changes to `Dockerfile` should be pretty infrequent, as they define the lowest level of our application's software stack, such as its Linux distribution.
+However, changes do occasionally need to be made.

-Whenever you change the `Dockerfile`, you will need to push the new version to Docker Hub and change the tag in `.circleci/config.yml` to correspond to the new version you've pushed.
+Whenever you change the `Dockerfile`, you will need to push the new version to Docker Hub and change the tag in a few files to correspond to the new version you've pushed.

 To push your new version, you will need to: